nullptrx/pangle_flutter/DOC-PROPERTY.md

 ///
 /// [slotId] The unique identifier of splash ad.
 /// [tolerateTimeout] optional.
 Maximum allowable load timeout, default 3s, unit s.
 /// [hideSkipButton] optional.
-Whether hide skip button, default NO. If you hide the skip button, you need to customize the countdown.
+Whether hide skip button, default NO.
+///    If you hide the skip button, you need to customize the countdown.
-/// [isExpress] optional. experimental. 个性化模板广告.
+///  [isExpress] 开屏无模板渲染，默认false
-/// [expressSize] optional. 模板宽高
-IOSSplashConfig({
+const IOSSplashConfig({
   @required this.slotId,
   this.tolerateTimeout,
   this.hideSkipButton,
-  this.isExpress,
-  this.expressSize,
+  this.isExpress = false,
 });

 /// The splash ad config for Android